palesl/ausPH/README.md

 <!-- badges: end -->

-The goal of ausPH is to retrieve data from the [Parliamentary Handbook of the Commonwealth of Australia](https://handbook.aph.gov.au/).
-The first example is a call to produce a list of elections in the Australian Parliament since Federation.
+The goal of ausPH is to retrieve data from the [Parliamentary Handbook of the Commonwealth of Australia](https://handbook.aph.gov.au/) and return ready-to-analyse data, formatted in tidyverse `tibble` format.
+The data relies on the data from the Handbook site, which is still in beta and subject to change and improvement.

 At present, the package contains the following functions:

--   `get2CP` (Data on two candidate preferred results since 1919)
+-   `get2CP` (Data on two candidate preferred results since 1919)[^1]
 -   `getCommitteeMembers` (Data on committee memberships since 1902)
--   `getElections` (Data on elections since 1901)
+-   `getElections` (Data on elections since 1901)[^2]
 -   `getElectorates` (Data on electorates since 1901)
 -   `getIndividuals` (Data on individuals and biographical information since 1901)